-There are three areas of research in my lab, all of which broadly focus on tissue engineering of 3D microphysiological systems (MPS): 1) 3D MPSs to simulate vascularized cardiac, tumor, and pancreatic tissue, 2) 3D MPS of the tumor microenvironment to probe mechanisms of metastasis including intravasation, extravasation, and collective migration; and 3) tissue engineered models of cardiac and vascular development.
+There are six areas of research in my lab, all of which broadly focus on tissue engineering of 3D microphysiological systems (MPS): 1) the microcirculation; 2) cardiac tissue; 3) the tumor microenvironment (breast and colon cancer), 4) bone marrow, pancreatic islets, and 6) the immune system.
 The vascular supply for these engineered tissues is a major theme as we attempt to model convective transport using real human microvessels to more realistically simulate the tissue microenvironment.
 Our general approach is biology-directed in that we supply a minimal architecture (matrix, nutrients), and allow the microsystem to develop and remodel to meet metabolic and functional needs.
 The projects demand many skills and utilize many techniques/technologies (e.g., microfabrication, microfluidics, stem cell biology, transport phenomena, mathematical modeling) but provides exciting and challenging opportunities to solve important biomedical problems, particularly in the fields of drug discovery and developmental biology.
 Below is a more detailed description of the individual projects.

 In vitro 3D Disease Model of Atrial Conduction